AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Results**

-Since you registered for notifications for changes to the `right-gain` value only in the second session you should see notifictions of that change in WebSocket King's second output window only.
-Output for `Connection #1` will show only the response to the change value command.
-Below is the expected results in the output 1 for WebSocket King:
+Since you registered for notifications for changes to the `right-gain` control you should see notifications of that change.
+Below is the expected result from invoking the Set method:
 ```
 {
   "protocolVersion": "1.0.0",